Daisy Appeal Takes Big Step Towards £8.5m Target With Major Donation

 The Daisy Appeal Medical Research Centre opened on the Castle Hill Hospital site in 2008 and was followed, in 2014, by the opening of the Jack Brignall PET-CT Scanning Centre.

-Housing the first in a new type of Siemens scanner in the country, the pioneering centre was named in memory of Dr Brignall, who died in 2010, a year after he was awarded an MBE for services to the community and an honorary doctorate from the for his work to improve the economic and social wellbeing of the region.
+Housing the first in a new type of Siemens scanner in the country, the pioneering centre was named in memory of Dr Brignall, who died in 2010, a year after he was awarded an MBE for services to the community and an honorary doctorate from the University of Hull for his work to improve the economic and social wellbeing of the region.

 The MIR Centre has been built next to the Jack Brignall Centre and the latest donations will help to fit out and equip the new facility.
 Delivery of the cyclotron was completed in October and the building is due to be handed over to the charity by the spring.